 Alessandra Venturini is Professor of Political Economy at the University of Turin (tenured position) and Associate at the Migration Policy Center (MPC), EUI, Florence, previously founder and deputy director of the MPC-EUI.
 She holds a Ph.D. in Economics from the European University Institute in Florence and has held senior academic positions at various Universities.
 She has been visiting professor at the Institute of Development Studies (Sussex University), at Brown and Stanford Universities, at the International Institute of Labor Studies (ILO, in Geneva) and COMPAS (Oxford).
 She conducted joint research projects with many international organisations among them the OECD, the World Bank and the European Commission.
 She is a fellow of IZA and IMISCOE.
 Her research interests cover many aspects of migration studies: the migration choice, the effect of migration in the host labour market and in the EU innovation process, the demand of caregivers in an aging society, the assimilation of migrants.
 She has also written extensively on highly-skilled migration, the effect of remittances in the sending countries, circular and irregular migration.
+For the Jean Monnet Chair she also coordinated seminars and was a speaker in COCUMINT and DREUFARE.
 Curriculum Vitae

 Andrea Ricci is a graduate student in International Sciences at the University of Turin.
 He is interested in the governance of migration and multi-level governance.
 His research focuses on the impact of migration governance on immigrants integration and the facilitation that could occur if integration practices implemented innovative ways of development.
 He is the tutor for the Economics of Migration in Europe (ECOMEUR) course of the "European Migration Studies" Jean Monnet Chair.
 Currently, he is working on the 'Coro BAC project': he will draft a literature review aimed at grounding the project on solid scientific findings.
 The "BAC Choir" will explore women's creativity through singing and theatre, providing an opportunity to meet with women of different cultures and languages, promoting their wellbeing and vocal talents.
 This paper draws particular attention to the capacity of group singing and choirs to develop soft skills that foreigners can spend in the destination country's labour market.
 Curriculum Vitae